-For her first birthday, I wanted to knit a cute dress and I had fallen in love with a pattern that required a technique that I have been wanting to learn since before I could knit: fair isle knitting.
+For the birthday of one of my nieces, I wanted to knit a cute dress and I had fallen in love with a pattern that required a technique that I have been wanting to learn since before I could knit: fair isle knitting.

 The Banasik Tunic by designer Anna Rauf, or Cicha on Ravelry, is a seamless dress that’s knit from the top down, with a circular yarn and fair isle.
 The pattern comes recommended as the perfect colourknit for beginners.
 Perfect for me!